1983 Bermondsey by-election: Attacks on Tatchell

-There was much controversy over Tatchell's homosexuality.
+There was much controversy over Tatchell's homosexuality, resulting in the campaign that was extremely bitter and described as the "dirtiest, most violent and homophobic by-election in modern British history".
 The Labour Party persuaded Tatchell to keep quiet about his sexual orientation, although he had previously declared himself 'out'.

 Various campaigners for opposition candidates, as well as many within the Labour Party, made homophobic comments about Tatchell.
 Widespread graffiti throughout the constituency referred to him in derogatory terms, while some of those putting up posters in his support found their windows attacked.
-Tatchell received hate mail, including a live cartridge, and was attacked when out in the street.
+Members of the Liberal Party were accused of having joined in homophobic attacks on Tatchell.
+Male Liberal canvassers were seen wearing badges reading "I've been kissed by Peter Tatchell", although this seems to have been a poor taste joke by gay members of the Liberal Party.
+Liberal campaigners also published leaflets saying it was "a straight choice" between Liberal and Labour.
+The tabloid press vilified Tatchell for both his left-wing and pro-LGBT views, and he was targeted by far-right groups.
 Some of the other by-election candidates joined in: John O'Grady (Southwark Council leader, who was promoted as the 'Real Bermondsey' Labour candidacy by the previous MP, Bob Mellish) was filmed touring the constituency on the back of a horse and cart, singing a song which referred to Tatchell "wearing his trousers back to front".
 On the last weekend of the campaign, an anonymous leaflet was sent round the constituency headed "Which Queen will you vote for?", contrasting the republican Tatchell, who was pictured looking very effeminate, with Queen Elizabeth II.
 The leaflet gave Tatchell's home address and telephone number.

+Tatchell claims he was assaulted in the street over 100 times while canvassing, including two attempts to run him down by car drivers, and that he received 30 death threats, including a bullet posted through his letterbox at night.
+His phone number and address were published, allegedly by the National Front.